bitlabstudio/django-object-events/README.rst

 OBJECT_EVENTS_USER_AGGREGATION_CLASS above you will have to provide User querysets, based on interval preferences.
 So create a custom model, which looks like the one in our test app to use our basic aggregation class.

+If you want to provide different or custom email addresses to the email notification command you can define a getter function called ``get_preferred_email``, e.g.:

+    def get_preferred_email(self):
+        if self.email:
+            return self.email
+        return self.user.email

 OBJECT_EVENTS_PAGINATION_ITEMS